Chart Color Schemes

 The level of general health in Biloela is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Biloela shows better-than-average health outcomes with a low prevalence of common conditions among its general population, but higher than the national average for older and at-risk groups.
+Biloela shows better-than-average health outcomes, with a low prevalence of common conditions among its general population compared to national averages.

-Approximately 54% (~3,107 people) have private health cover.
-The most common medical conditions are asthma and mental health issues, affecting 8.3 and 7.0% of residents respectively.
-About 72.2% report no medical ailments, compared to 70.9% in the rest of Queensland.
-Biloela has a lower proportion of residents aged 65 and over at 13.8% (797 people), compared to the 16.5% in the rest of Queensland.
+However, older and at-risk cohorts have higher rates of these conditions.
+Approximately 54% (~3,117 people) of Biloela's population has private health cover.
+The most prevalent medical conditions are asthma (8.3%) and mental health issues (7.0%), while 72.2% of residents report no medical ailments, compared to 70.9% in the rest of Queensland.
+Biloela has a lower proportion of residents aged 65 and over at 13.8% (799 people), compared to 16.5% in the rest of Queensland.

 Frequently Asked Questions - Health